 Brushing and flossing should resume the day following tooth extraction.
-We provide you with tips on oral care to minimize bacterial activity in the mouth during your recovery.
+Dr. Ken Barney will provide you with tips on oral care to minimize bacterial activity in the mouth during your recovery.

 Can You Eat After Having a Tooth Pulled?

 Most patients do not feel like eating a full meal soon after their extraction procedure.
-When you do eat, choose soft foods that don’t require much chewing (think soup, yogurt, pudding, ice cream, and smoothies).
+When you do eat, choose soft foods that don’t require much chewing such as, soup, yogurt, pudding, ice cream, and smoothies.
 Avoid beverages and foods that are hot, crunchy, or chewy.

 Schedule a Consultation

-If you are interested in learning more about dental extraction, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you think you may need a tooth extraction, call (304) 754-8803 to schedule a consultation with Dr. Ken Barney at our office in Hedgesville, WV.